18 October 2023 • Cyber security

 6. Deepspace Danger

-The following game was created by Infosec: Deepspace Danger.
+The following cyber security awareness game for employees was created by Infosec: Deepspace Danger.
 The game takes place in outer space and is introduced by long videos animated videos.
 The animations are impressive but a little long-winded too.

 While your spacecraft is hit by a meteor, your colleague needs to leave to repair the hole that it made to prevent any further oxygen leakage.
 You are left alone to look after ‘Pat’, the computer that contains personal data for every being in the solar system.